feasgal/tw-portfolio/project/docs/sample/how-to/server/stats.md

 ## Before you start

-Sign in to **Server Admin** with admin rights.
+Sign in to **Server Admin** with administrator rights.
 If you’re investigating a complaint, note the approximate time and product involved so you can focus your review.

 ## Steps

 1. Open **Server Admin**.
-2. Go to **Statistics** or **Status**.
+1. Go to **Statistics** or **Status**.
-3. Review the key indicators:
+1. Review the key indicators:

      - **Online/Offline** state of the server
      - **Active clients** currently connected